duggiel/shipstation/README.md

 ## Overview

-A Ruby API wrapper for the Shipstation API.
+A Ruby wrapper for the Shipstation API.

 ## Installation